SomonOlimzoda/DataAnalysis-Excel-/StepbyStepSolution.md

 ![App Screenshot](https://github.com/SomonOlimzoda/DataAnalysisExcel/blob/main/Q2.png)

 Why are Bike Racks, Fenders and Gloves at the bottom of the Sub Category slicer in a lighter color?

+:heavy_check_mark: During 2015, there were no sales for these sub categories.
 ##

 #### Question 5